2025–26 Iowa Hawkeyes women's basketball team

 The 2025–26 Iowa Hawkeyes women's basketball team represented the University of Iowa during the 2025–26 NCAA Division I women's basketball season.
-The Hawkeyes, led by second year head coach Jan Jensen, and play their home games at Carver–Hawkeye Arena as a member of the Big Ten Conference.
+The Hawkeyes, led by second-year head coach Jan Jensen, played their home games at Carver–Hawkeye Arena as a member of the Big Ten Conference.

 Previous season

-The Hawkeyes finished the 2024–25 season at 23–11, 10–8 in Big Ten play to finish in a 4 way tied for eighth place.
+The Hawkeyes finished the 2024–25 season at 23–11, 10–8 in Big Ten play to finish in a four-way tie for eighth place.
 As the 11th seed in the Big Ten women's tournament, they defeated Wisconsin in the first round and Michigan State in the second round before losing to Ohio State in the quarterfinals.
-They received an at-large bid to the NCAA tournament as the No. 6 seed Spokane 4 region.
+They received an at-large bid to the NCAA tournament as the No. 6 seed in the Spokane 4 region.
 They defeated Murray State in the first round before losing to Oklahoma in the second round.